oceanprotocol/pdr-backend/READMEs/predictoor-dashboard.md

 ## **How to use**

-By default, the plots will be empty because no predictors or feeds are selected.
+By default, if ppss is not configured with predictoor addresses, the plots will be empty because no predictors or feeds are selected.
+Otherwise you will see stats on the provided predictoor addresses.

-After **selecting one or more predictors and feeds combinations** where predictions has been submitted, and the payout method called, the plots will be populated with the relevant data.
+After **selecting one or more predictors and feeds combinations** where predictions has been submitted, and the payout method called, the plots and metrics will be populated with the relevant data.

 You can then observe how your predictor bots or others have been performing on different feeds and even compare them.

 **IMPORTANT: Only predictions data where the payout method has been called are visible.**

 The displayed charts are:
 1. **Accuracy** - how predictoor accuracy has evolved durring the selected period of time.
 2. **Profit** - what is the profit in OCEAN over the period.
 Here you can clearly see if you are profitable or not.
 3. **Costs** - how much predictoor has staked for each epoch.

+To summarize the stats across multiple feeds and Predictoors, follow the **displayed metrics**.
+These include: **Average Accuracy, Total Profit, and Average Stake**.
+These metrics make it easy to track overall statistics for the selected Predictoors and users.

+Furthermore, you can select different periods of time for the data calculation, so you can easily see stats on **last day, last week, or last month**.

 ## **How to contribute**